 Phone +41 91 684 12 40

 Osteria Manciana - Ossobuco with a view from the village of Scudellate

 Osteria Manciana has become infamous for their view but also their ossobuco.
 It would be an insult If I did not order it.
 I did, and the sounds I made after each bite are organismic.
 It tasted like what an Italian Mom would make at home.

 And then comes the view, also breathtaking.
 The bikers whizz by, and the clouds dance between the valleys.
 A newly built balcony that overlooks the valley will accommodate more travelers to enjoy their meals with a spectacular view.

 Casa del Vino Ticino - Wine and dine in the Breggia Gorge Park

-I'm always a little hesitant when indulging myself in a wine tasting.
+I'm always a little hesitant when indulging myself in wine tasting.
 However, Marinella Maggetti is an amazing sommelière.
-She precisely possesses the capability of building a wine pairing around you and your party.
+She is capable of building a wine pairing around you and your party.
 From the unknown to the experts, she can accommodate all.
 As we go down the wines we enjoyed in the past, she swiftly goes through her Rolodex of Ticino wines in her head.

 Have I mentioned that all the wines are from Ticino?
-Marinella comes with each bottle explaining the origin, the owner, and the intimate pairing of food.
-I'm engulfed by her passion.
+Marinella comes with each bottle explaining the origin, the owner, and the intimate food pairing.
+Her passion engulfs me.
 By the time the fourth bottle arrives, I feel like I have become a somm myself, and I am in love with Marinella's passion for wine.
 She is that extraordinary.
 I forget we also have dinner coming.
-She insists we try two more bottles, and this is when I discover my favorite.
+She insists we try two more bottles, which is when I discover my favorite.

 Once more, I'm an idiot when it comes to wine, but my personal favorite out of the six bottles we tried was the Acqua Reale.
 I even snuck in a couple of more pours before Marinella could see.
 As so I thought… #amateur